Table of Contents Show

 These energy sources pave the way for sustainable development, which is a principle concept in the present scenario of fast-growing economies.

-Here are some clean and green alternatives for energy generation to help avoid the causes of climate change:
+Here are some clean and green alternatives for energy generation.

 1. Solar Energy